 - Review of an organization’s resources available and how they can be used

-Every nonprofit needs proper board training to set the tone, expectations, and overall morale of the establishment.
+Every nonprofit needs proper training to set the tone, expectations, and overall morale of the establishment.
 With a strong understanding of goals and objectives, board training will be one of the most important tools for setting the right expectations and obligations for its team members.

-If you need assistance on improving board training protocols and seek greater help, then contact Dennison & Associates for a consultation.
+If you need assistance on improving protocols and seek greater help, then contact Dennison & Associates for a consultation.
 Our services can provide guidance and support for those who require unique solutions and a step in the right direction.